The 1911: Everything You Need To Know About It

 The pistol was single-action, fired by means a hammer that was cocked by racking the slide to load the pistol and then by every shot fired.
 Early models employed a "sight safety" that - when deactivated - served as the rear sight.
 Later models were intended to be carried with an empty chamber.

 The basic tenets of operation proved sound, and the M1900 was submitted for testing in 1899.
-Initially, the pistol was chambered in .38 ACP (or Automatic Colt Pistol) a Browning-devised cartridge that was closer in performance to the later .38 Super than other .38 caliber cartridges.
+Initially, the pistol was chambered in .38 ACP (Automatic Colt Pistol) a Browning-devised cartridge that was nearly identical to .38 Super.
+The original load he developed, however, was a little too powerful for the gun he designed and it had to be watered down to 9mm Parabellum velocities.

 Further revisions were made to the Model 1905, mostly at the behest of the US Army since that's who Browning (and therefore Colt) were making the pistol for.
-The safety lever was moved to the rear of the frame.
-The cavalry requested an additional safety feature essentially as a redundancy, specifically a grip safety, so that was added as well.
+The safety lever was moved to the rear of the frame, and a grip safety added at the request of the US cavalry.
 The tilting link at the barrel was replaced with a bushing, which held the barrel in place and reduced complexity.

-The US Army announced the Colt would be their new standard sidearm starting the following year, and thus dubbed it the M1911 pistol.
+The US Army announced the Colt would be their new standard sidearm starting the following year, and thus dubbed it the M1911 (Model of 1911) pistol.

 The M1911 Enters Service